mcneel/developer.rhino3d.com/content/en/guides/eto/forms-and-dialogs/_index.md

 ## Dialogs

 Dialogs are best used when you need to force the user to make a decision before continuing.
-For example, choosing a file to open, or alerting the user that an error has occured.
+For example, choosing a file to open, or alerting the user that an error has occurred.

 [Dialog](http://pages.picoe.ca/docs/api/html/T_Eto_Forms_Dialog.htm) is available in two flavours, `Dialog`, and `Dialog<T>`.
 `Dialog<T>` returns a result on closing which is very useful for obtaining a users choice, such as Ok, Cancel or even a filename.